 Bryan graduated from the University of Regina, Canada, with a B.Ed. in Secondary Mathematics in 1997.
 After making his way south from Canada and working at a prominent Christian camp for several years, Bryan attended Baylor University School of Law, where he earned a J.D. in 2002.

-Bryan has served on the Board of Orphan Outreach since 2016, and is a member of Normandy Church, where he serves as Chair of the Real Estate Committee.
+Bryan has served on the Board of Orphan Outreach since 2016, and is a member of St. Bart's Anglican Church, where he serves as Chair of the Real Estate Committee.
 Bryan is married with four children, and while he was raised in Saskatchewan, Canada, he is now a proud Texan and has determined that he actually prefers warmer climates.